Prag8855/aab/content/guides/losing-your-job.md

 During your [probation period](/glossary/Probezeit), you can be fired without a reason.

-After the end of your probation period, your employer needs a valid reason to fire you.
+After your probation period ends, your employer needs a valid reason to fire you.
 If you don't agree with the reason, you have 3 weeks to resist with a *Kündigungsschutzklage*.[^30] [Get legal help](#need-help) for this.

 ### Calculate your notice period

 Your job has a notice period (*[[Kündigungsfrist]]*), even during your [probation period](/glossary/Probezeit).
 If you get laid off, you get paid until the end of the notice period.
 During your notice period, your employer can make you work, or send your on [garden leave](https://en.wikipedia.org/wiki/Garden_leave).
+If you have unused vacation days, your employer usually forces you to go on vacation.

 If you get fired for misconduct, there might be no notice period.[^10]